Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

           --llh lat,lon,height
 ```

 `--gain` scales the output amplitude.
-Values greater than 1 boost the
-signal level.
+With the default gain of `1.0`
+the composite signal uses most of the 16‑bit range.
+Larger values boost
+the level but may cause clipping.

 `--start` specifies the UTC start time; `--duration` is in seconds and
 `--llh` defines the user location in degrees and meters.